Question about budgeting using credit cards

 We are not in debt. but we use our credit card for every purchase.
 And then we pay our credit card every month, completely.
 I know this is not the “norm” for most people.
 We like this because we use fewer checks and we also receive cash back, which adds up quickly.
 We are able to use our cash back to pay for 2 credit card bills each year!
 So trying to do your budget the other night, its been very confusing.
 We have our cc statement for all purchases.
 The charges are from March, but we pay the bill in April.
 I can’t seem to figure out how to do this system every 2 weeks or once a month from previous month?
 We’re always behind one month?

 Help, please.
-I am assuming that maybe this has been brought up before and there is a simple tweak to system for this?
+I am assuming that maybe this has been brought up before and there is a simple tweak the system for this?
 Thank you for your time and I really enjoyed reading your first book, “America’s Cheapest Family Gets You Right on the Money.”

 Answer about budgeting better